Golden Aleph Hebrew

 Golden Aleph will help students progress at their own pace, let them work with small groups at similar levels and provide incentives to work towards new goals each week.
-And, the program is great for parents, too, helping you choose the time that is most convenient for your busy schedules and offering online support and study materials for helping your students if desired!
+Now, during these unique times, Hebrew lessons will be private or semi-private only.
+This offers more opportunity for attention and progress with Zoom encounters and is great for parents, too, helping you choose the time that is most convenient for your busy schedules.
+Once registered, watch Parent Square to select a preferred day, time and teacher (first come, first serve).

-Step ONE: All students must master the aleph bet and be able to list the names of each letter and the sound that it makes, plus be able to list the sounds of the vowels in just 5 minutes.
-Many students have passed already in our experimental practice this past spring!
-Assessments will be given every 2 weeks and teachers will help students work towards improving each time they take it until they are, at last, a master of the aleph bet.
-When they become a master, they will receive a “golden aleph” dog tag necklace and be placed in the next group.
-Students are expected to complete their aleph bet in their 4th grade year.
+Step ONE: All students must master the aleph bet (with Jen Lewis) and be able to list the names of each letter and the sound that it makes, plus be able to list the sounds of the vowels in just 5 minutes.
+Assessments will be given every 2 weeks and students work towards improving each time they take it until they are, at last, a master of the aleph bet.
+When they become a master, they will receive a “golden aleph” dog tag necklace and be placed with a teacher who will help them turn their focus to decoding, reading fluency, and ultimately mastery of Hebrew prayer.
+Students are expected to master their aleph bet in their 4th grade year.

-Step TWO: Students will be moved to new groups whenever they pass another level.
-After the Golden Aleph level, students will work in small groups on sets of prayers (five prayers per set).
+Step TWO: The goal – level up!
+After the Golden Aleph level, students will work privately or in small pods on sets of prayers (five prayers per set).
 Their goal is to master the prayers.
 Mastery means being able to read the prayers with some fluency, understand and explain the meaning of the prayer overall and identify some key vocabulary words within the prayers.
 Each time they master a set of prayers, another dog tag will be awarded.
 4th, 5th, and 6th grade students who are working in prayer groups are expected to complete a minimum of 1-2 prayer groups per year.

 SCHEDULE AND ATTENDANCE

-80% attendance is required for children planning to have a bar/bat mitzvah, so be sure to pick a day that suits your schedule for optimal attendance and success.
+80% attendance is required for children planning to have a B’mitzvah at CBB, so be sure to pick a day that suits your schedule for optimal attendance and success.
 Less than 80% attendance will require remedial tutoring at your own expense, if you plan to participate in the b’nai mitzvah program.